AlainFidahoussen/IFT6758-A2022-G08/docker-project/README.md

 ./run.sh
 ```

-To build both streamlit and serving dockers, the following command can be used:
+To build both streamlit and serving dockers, the following command, from the root directory, can be used:
 ```bash
 docker compose up
 ```

 The serving log file is available at the address `http://localhost:8890`.

 The streamlit service is available at the address `http://localhost:8892`.